 Teaching

-As a PhD student, I designed and taught a course called Morality & Medicine – a course on medical ethics – and was a teaching assistant for two philosophy of science courses, Mind & Medicine and Introduction to Philosophy of Science.
+As a PhD student, I designed and taught a medical ethics course called Morality & Medicine and was a teaching assistant for two philosophy of science courses, Mind & Medicine and Introduction to Philosophy of Science.
 As an undergraduate, I was a teaching assistant for a course on Data Structures & Algorithms and three Introduction to Object-Oriented Programming courses.

 Morality and Medicine, Summer 2022